 - Requirement #4: the competitor has received actual notice of the pre-grant publication.

-4. Does patent pending protect you?
+5. How does patent pending protect you?

 If you want to prepare the patent application yourself, then here are some resources you might consider: